What is Cloud Computing – A guide for beginners

 9. Use of Cloud Computing

 There are many things around us which are cloud-based which we don’t realize at the time of use.
 If you watch movies online, listen to music, store pictures, documents and any other files everything is possible due to Cloud Computing.
-Today, Cloud Computing has transformed IT sector completely.
+Today, Cloud Computing has transformed the IT sector completely.

 Millions of organizations around the globe rely on Cloud Computing.